HeemalSyangbo/COMP3133_101532464_Assignment1/README.md

-🚀 COMP3133 Assignment 1 – GraphQL Employee API
+🚀 COMP3133 Assignment 1 — GraphQL Employee Management API
-👨‍💻 Student
+👨‍🎓 Student Information

 Name: Heemal Syangbo
 Student ID: 101532464
+Course: COMP3133 – Full Stack Development

-📌 Project Description
+📌 Project Overview

-This project implements a GraphQL API for managing employees and users using Node.js, Apollo Server, and MongoDB.
+This project implements a GraphQL API for employee management using Node.js, Apollo Server, and MongoDB.

-The API supports authentication and full CRUD operations for employee management.
+The system allows users to authenticate and perform CRUD operations on employee records through GraphQL queries and mutations.

-⚙️ Features
+⚡ Features
-Queries
+🔎 Queries

-Login user
+User Login Authentication

-Get all employees
+Get All Employees

-Search employee by ID
+Search Employee by ID

-Search employee by designation or department
+Search Employee by Designation or Department

-Mutations
+✏️ Mutations

-Signup user
+User Signup

-Add employee
+Add New Employee

-Update employee
+Update Employee Details

-Delete employee
+Delete Employee

 🧪 Testing

-All operations were tested using Apollo GraphQL Sandbox.
+All GraphQL operations were tested using Apollo GraphQL Sandbox.

+The following functionalities were verified:

+✅ Login authentication
+✅ Employee creation
+✅ Employee search queries
+✅ Employee update
+✅ Employee deletion

-Screenshots are included in the submission document.
+Screenshots of testing are included in the assignment documentation.

-🛠️ Technologies
+🛠️ Technologies Used

 Node.js